Using the Domains view, you can view existing domains and edit their properties and values, delete domains, and create domains.

 - Subtypes view —Opens for datasets with domain assigned at the subtype level.
 This applies to datasets listed with the Subtype column populated.

-Tip:Double-click the row to open the Fields or Subtypes views to explore the domain assignment.
+Tip:Double-click the row to open the Fields or Subtypes design views to explore the domain assignment.

-The Fields or Subtypes views open with the domain highlighted and can be used to manage the domain assignment.
-You can also use tools in the Domains toolset to manage the domain properties and assignment.
+The Fields or Subtypes design views open with the domain highlighted.
+Use the design views to manage the domain assignment.
+Tools in the Domains toolset can also be used to manage the domain properties and assignment.